 A. M. Moore Biography

-Aaron McDuffie Moore was Durham, NC’s first African American physician, as well as an important business and community leader.
+Aaron McDuffie Moore was Durham, North Carolina’s first African American physician, as well as an important business and community leader.
 He was instrumental in the establishment of the city’s Black Wall Street at the turn of the twentieth century.
-DCL, Inc. has completed a well researched biography of Moore’s life and contributions to Durham and the American experience.
+DCL, Inc. has completed a well-researched biography of Moore’s life and contributions to Durham and the American experience.

 The DCL, Inc. board believes it is vital to bring Dr. Moore’s inspirational story into our community’s current conversation and to preserve knowledge of his unique journey for generations to come.